 Build Your Credit First to Get Your Credit Card

 Building credit takes time and unfortunately, not everyone has that luxury.
-If what you are looking for is a quick way to get money consider looking into Stilt loans.

 Finding someone to loan you money is only a temporary solution which should encourage you to apply for credit cards in the future.
 Building your credit history is very important so don’t let a challenge like not having an SSN stop you from growing your credit history.